Orazio Svelto: Works

 In 1988, Svelto and his coworkers invented the super-Gaussian mirrors for solid-state laser with unstable resonators.
 Another notable contribution to the field is the invention and development, in 1991, of an efficient diode-pumped continuous-wave Er:Yb:glass laser.
 Later in 1996, in a collaborative study, he and his coworkers invented an optical compression technique, generating 10 fs pulses with 240 μJ energy via hollow-core waveguide broadening and prism-based compression.
 By advancing this, he compressed high-energy laser pulses below 5 fs using spectral broadening in a hollow fiber and dispersion compensation.
 In the same year, he achieved multigigawatt sub-5-fs pulse generation using a novel high-energy compression system, optimizing spectral broadening and dispersion control for unprecedented pulse shortening to 4.5 fs.

-Svelto has authored and co-authored several books, including Principles of Lasers, which provides an overview of laser physics, technology, behavior, and applications.
+Svelto authored and co-authored several books, including Principles of Lasers, which provides an overview of laser physics, technology, behavior, and applications.
 In its fourth edition, the book was reviewed in the journal Sensor Review, where it was described as "well presented and clearly explained."
 The fifth edition of Principles of Lasers also aimed to provide an explanation of laser behavior, covering its principles, schemes, and technologies, along with practical examples.
 Moreover, his other multi-edition book, Problems in Laser Physics, addressed laser physics problems, including radiation interaction, wave propagation, pumping, laser behavior, and beam transformation.